-- The scope, if any, for pursuing their complaint and the extent of the procedure for dealing with it - The way in which the complaint is likely to be handled
+- 1. the scope, if any, for pursuing the complaint and the extent of the procedure for dealing with it: and - 2. the way in which the complaint is likely to be handled.

 Where there are established statutory or other procedures for dealing with a complaint, these will be followed.
 These procedures do not cover those matters already provided for such as: